murrain/handbook/about-aptible/talent.md

 And, we believe, high talent density companies are more likely to create and deliver more valuable products to a wider customer base than those with average or low talent density.

-We have lots of ideas about how to continuously improve our talent density, but with just over a dozen employees and needing to significantly grow our team quickly, the most important thing to focus on is attracting (and retain) the highest talent individuals.
+We have lots of ideas about how to continuously improve our talent density, but with just over a dozen employees and needing to significantly grow our team quickly, the most important thing to focus on is attracting (and retaining) the highest talent individuals.

 ## Compensation Philosophy
 Aptible's compensation philosophy is designed to be simple, transparent, and an effective tool for creating a high talent density team.
-We update our compenssation philosophy as the needs of the business change.
+We update our compensation philosophy as the needs of the business change.
 Our compensation process is based on industry-standard data sources, and seeks to ensure we are always paying our employees an appropriate market rate at any time.

 Aptible's goal is that 100% of our employees' total compensation is in line with [X]th percentile for their personal market and Aptible's market.